bright/new-www/src/pages/blog/2020-09-15-develop-your-own-cryptocurrency-with-substrate-2.md

 ![](/images/cryptocurrency-with-substrate-2-image10.png)

-We will see three results: an empty one upon transaction creation, one with `InBlock` status when the transaction was included in a block and one with `Finalized` status when the transaction was finalized and cannot be forked off the chain.
-The transaction gets finalized even if bussines logic fails (i.e. you try to transfer more funds than you poses).
+We will see three results: an empty one upon transaction creation, one with `InBlock` status when the transaction was included in a block, and one with `Finalized` status when the transaction was finalized and cannot be forked off the chain.
+The transaction gets finalized even if business logic fails (i.e. you try to transfer more funds than you poses).
 When you look at the second logged message, you can find an `event` object which includes events and errors emitted by the runtime functions.

 ```json
 "event": {